kevgo/cucumber-sort/README.md

 Feature: apple pie

   Scenario: make the dough
-    Given a bowl
+    Given a mixing bowl
-    When I add cinnamon
+    And cinnamon
-    And I add apples
+    And apples
-    And I add butter
+    And butter
-    And I add flour
+    And flour
 ```

 </a>

-The recipe is technically correct.
-The "test" passes, it produces apple pie.
+This scenario works: it produces an apple pie.
+But it's not well organized.
-However, this recipe would be easier to reason about and compare with other
+Recipes would be easier to read and compare if they always listed the basic
-recipes if they always started with the basic ingredients and list the optional
+ingredients first and then the optional ones.
-ingredients at the end.

-This is what _cucumber-sort_ helps you with.
-It enforces a specific order of
+That's exactly what _cucumber-sort_ helps with.
+It enforces a predictable,
-steps in your Cucumber files.
+project-wide order of steps in your Cucumber files.

+### Step 1: collect all sortable steps

-To start using it, let's collect all the Gherkin steps from our test suite into
+First, collect all Gherkin steps from your test suite into a file you can sort:
-a file, so that we can order them:

 <pre type="shell/command" allow-error>
 cucumber-sort check --record